 Dunham Hall is a mixed-use building that redefines and strengthens the Aurora University campus aesthetic and provides a new "gateway" for the northwest corner of the campus quadrangle.

 This 45,000 SF administration, classroom, and exhibition building closed the final corner of Aurora University's twenty-acre campus quadrangle.
 A two-story atrium within the building opens toward the quad.
 This includes a central gallery and exhibition area that provides an assembly and social area for group or informal gatherings.

 Dunham Hall is constructed of load-bearing masonry and is detailed with a traditional palette of iron-spot brick, cast-stone banding, red tile roofing, and copper accents.
 Masonry arches emphasize the passageways through the building to the University's main quadrangle.
 At a smaller scale, the building’s organization is reflected in such detail elements as wall sconces, masonry reveals, and ornamental cast-stone capitals.

 Now more than three decades old, Dunham was our first project at Aurora University.
-In it, we explored architectural authenticity: True tiled pitched roofs instead of the mansards with pitched roofs that other campus buildings were using; true load-bearing masonry with copper accents; while respecting the University's budget.
-Bringing the campus new architectural "gravitas," the building features references to Richardsonian Romanesque merging with Prairie Style architecture.
-This building reminds us of Alvar Aalto's comment, perhaps especially true for Universities, "It is not what a building looks like on the day it opens but what it is like thirty years later that matters."
+In it, we explored architectural authenticity: True tiled pitched roofs instead of the mansards with pitched roofs that other campus buildings were using; true load-bearing masonry with copper accents, while respecting the University's budget, bring the campus a solid aesthetic with reference to Richardsonian Romanesque.
+More than thirty years later, Dunham remains solid and functional.